samonzeweb/godb/README.md

 	panicIfErr(err)
 }

-// It's just an example, what did you expect ? func panicIfErr(err error) {
+// It's just an example, what did you expect ? (never do that in real code) func panicIfErr(err error) {
 	if err != nil {
 		panic(err)